Road Traffic Collisions and Casualties 2024 Review

 Our vision is to improve road safety by reducing the number of road deaths and serious injuries (KSIs) in Dorset by 40% by 2030 compared to the ten-year baseline figure for 2010 to 2019 with a vision of zero KSIs by 2050.

 The target for 2030 is to have no more than 125 killed or seriously injured (KSI) casualties on roads within the Dorset Council area.
-The previous set target was for there to be no more than 149 KSIs in the Dorset Council area by 2020.
-There were 162 people killed or seriously injured in 2023.
-This is a decrease on the 2022 figure of 202 people killed or seriously injured.
+There were 163 people killed or seriously injured in 2024.
+This is an increase of one on the 2023 figure of 162 people killed or seriously injured.

 One person killed or injured on Dorset’s roads is one too many.

 Records are available from 1 January 1998.
 In 2002 40 people died whilst using Dorset’s roads.
-This is the highest recorded figure available from the data we have in our electronic records.
-2023 figures match the lowest figure of nine fatalities which was
+This is the highest recorded figure available from the data we have in our electronic records. the lowest figure of nine fatalities was recorded in 2010.

 More information regarding casualty figures and trends can be found on the Dorset Council’s web site.